influxdata/telegraf/plugins/outputs/kafka/README.md

 * `brokers`: List of strings, this is for speaking to a cluster of `kafka` brokers.
 On each flush interval, Telegraf will randomly choose one of the urls to write to.
 Each URL should just include host and port e.g. -> `["{host}:{port}","{host2}:{port2}"]`
 * `topic`: The `kafka` topic to publish to.

 ### Optional parameters:

-* `routing_tag`:  if this tag exists, its value will be used as the routing key
+* `routing_tag`: If this tag exists, its value will be used as the routing key
 * `compression_codec`: What level of compression to use: `0` -> no compression, `1` -> gzip compression, `2` -> snappy compression
 * `required_acks`: a setting for how may `acks` required from the `kafka` broker cluster.
 * `max_retry`: Max number of times to retry failed write